 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Some couples maintain a joint bank account because they think it’s a way to maintain their unity as a couple and it can be easier to monitor spending.
+Some couples maintain a joint bank account because it may be a way to maintain their unity as a couple and can make it easier to monitor spending.
 Others set up a joint account simply because that’s “the thing to do” and don’t really consider the decision with much self-reflection.

 “Foremost, it is a sign of unity, commitment, and trust in your relationship and your partner,” says Grippo-Martinez.
 “You are giving each other complete access and control over your money.
 That is a huge commitment.”